Frier Vest

 February 2022

-Construction work started in the area where a new port will be established.
+Construction work starts in the area where a new port will be established.
 Port of Grenland is responsible for the development of a new port.

 January 2022